MIQS/Xwings-web-api-docs/error-codes.md

 USER_DISABLED,                          | The user is disabled.
 USER_AUTH_BAD_CREDENTIALS,              | The credentials provided by user is invalid.
 PASSWORD_SAME_TO_PREVIOUS,              | Cannot set the password same to previous.
-USER_NOT_EXIST,                         | Can't find the user with the auth token.
+USER_NOT_EXIST,                         | User not exist.
+TWO_FACTOR_AUTH_NOT_ACTIVATED,          | Must activate two factor auth to proceed two factor actions.
+TWO_FACTOR_AUTH_HAS_ACTIVATED,          | Two factor auth has been activated, please don't do it again.
 INVALID_USERACCOUNT_NAME_FORMAT,        | The user account name provided by user is invalid.
 USERACCOUNT_NAME_IN_USE,                | The user account name has been taken.
 USER_MAIN_ACCOUNT_DELETE_NOT_ALLOWED,   | Cannot delete the user main account.